 Either way, the paperwork gets routed back through the same bureaucratic pipeline in reverse, before a proof of service (or non-service) comes back to the lawyer who requested it.
 Sometimes a year later, depending on circumstances.
 Yes, it can be sped up a bit if you know how to jump the line, but even in that instance, six months is the bare minimum.

 Given India’s opposition to Hague “alternative methods” (see Article 10), there is no way around the Central Authority, so if your defendant is in India, you’re stuck with a single way to serve him.
+This is the only legal way to do it— the biggest issue with India, frankly, is not how it’s done, but why it takes so blasted long.

 Perhaps the judge is agitated.
 No question the plaintiff is anxious.
 But this is truly the only way to legally effect service.